 Default SMTP port used by this protocol:

 - Port 465 – SSL/TLS port, also known as SMTPS

-We hope that now you have a better understanding of email service and what ports it uses.
-We have learned that POP3 and IMAP are intended for the same purpose, but have a different approach with IMAP leaving email content on the server and POP3 downloading it all to your computer.
-We have also learned what are default SMTP, POP3, and IMAP ports.
-We also learned about the protocol used to send an email – SMTP and how it is used.
+In this POP3 vs IMAP article, we have learned that they are intended for the same purpose but have a different approach with IMAP leaving email content on the server and POP3 downloading it all to your computer.
+We have also learned about SMTP and the ports used by these three components.